RamiKrispin/covid19swiss/README.md

 cantons.
 The `covid19swiss` dataset includes the following fields:

   - `date` - the timestamp of the case, a `Date` object
-  - `canton` - the canton abbreviation
+  - `canton` - the cantons of Switzerland and Principality of Liechtenstein (FL) abbreviation code
   - `type` - the type of case
   - `cases` - the number of cases corresponding to the date and case type fields